Pro Evolution Soccer 2011: Release

 On September 30, 2010, the first update for the PC, PS3 and Xbox 360 added three new features to the Online mode: Legends, Community, and Competition.

 On October 12, 2010, Datapack 1.01 included changes to the England national team kits and update various team rosters.
-Also while clubs that qualified for the Champions League Group Stages, would be added to the game's dedicated mode.
+Clubs that qualified for the Champions League Group Stages would be added to the game's dedicated mode.
 A number of team kits have also been updated in line with their current use, and four more licensed boots have been incorporated.
 One problem that arose was that the Belgium Republic of Ireland's kit changed to De Graafschap of Netherlands.
 Konami then released another update on October 15 to correct this mistake.

 On November 24, 2010, Version 1.02 adjusted the defender AI to allow for more consistent pressing from various situations and includes a series of alterations based on feedback from users.
 AI pressure more in certain situation (especially when crossing).
 Cursor switching improved, including when ball is crossed.
 Difficulty and success rate of Rainbow Flicks has been changed (more difficult).
 Transfer fees in Master League has been reworked.
 The player can turn off player names above CPU players.
 Shooting has been tweaked.
 Chants have been refined or changed.

 On December 21, 2010, Version 1.03 fixed from all previous corrective patches.
 Online Mode connectivity issues have been improved through changes made to the disconnection process.

 On December 21, 2010, Datapack 2.00 added a number of new items to the game.
 12 kits have been updated within the game, including those of the Republic of Ireland Belgium national team kits, 1 Dutch club and some 10 French club teams.
 And 10 new boots, including of new boots Mizuno, from "Wave Ignitus" and "Supersonic Wave".

 On 15 March 2011, Datapack 7.00 added the winter transfers and movements up to the end of the January transfer window have been updated for 135 Club teams, 3 national teams kits (Belgium) (Spain and Sweden) and 10 new boots, from Adidas, Nike, Puma and Umbro.

 The game online services were shut down on November 30, 2013, along with all downloadable content.